Signed in as:

 I am a graduate student in the GIDP Neuroscience program.
 I completed my Masters in Medical Physiology from Manipal University, India following which I worked with Dr. Supratim Ray at the Indian Institute of Science, Bangalore, India studying the brain rhythms underlying high-level cognitive tasks such as attention in non-human primates.
 I then moved to Washington, DC and worked with Dr. David Leopold at the National Institute of Mental Health studying social interactions in non-human primates in naturalistic paradigms.
 In the bat lab I am interested in studying behavior and understanding the circuit mechanisms that drive behavior during natural tasks.
 In addition to research, I am also interested in science communication, policy and advocacy.

 Having recently graduated from Northern Arizona University with a degree in Physics and a minor in Photography, I am now looking to expand my research background as I look forward to graduate school.
-The Batlab offers a unique opportunity to apply my quantitative knowledge and explore my research interests while getting to work alongside some brilliant scientists and amazing creatures.
+The BatLab offers a unique opportunity to apply my quantitative knowledge and explore my research interests while getting to work alongside some brilliant scientists and amazing creatures.
 I’m excited to explore both Tucson and the University of Arizona but that might have to wait until things cool down.
-My interests include applied physics, engineering, photography, and the outdoors.
+My interests include applied physics, engineering, quantitative biology, and the outdoors.

 I'm a PreMed majoring in Neuroscience, Math (B.S.), and World Literature with minors in Biochemistry, Math (B.A.), and Spanish.
 As I had worked extensively on an ADHD project during high school, the Batlab naturally appealed to me in researching attention with scientific rigor with the added bonus of bats!
 Hence my desires with the Batlab are to explore how research is done, the nature of attention in bats, as well as how to apply what I'll learn to ADHD in the future, with some added hopes such as potentially tying math and programming into modeling bats.
 I look forward to working in the bat lab during my time at UofA and getting to know our little friends, and when I'm not indulging in my passion to learn anything and everything, you could catch me volunteering, at the rec, getting Thai Tea boba, and the like.